fthomas/refined/README.md

     <console>:27: error: Predicate isEmpty() did not fail.
                   refineLit[NonEmpty, String]("")

-Note that `refineLit` is implemented as macro and checks at compile time if the given literal conforms to the given predicate.
+Note that `refineLit` (which only supports literals) is implemented as macro and checks at compile time if the given literal conforms to the predicate.

 ## Installation